uzielweb/add_xml_fields/README.md

 - Create the xml file via ftp with the desired name according the prescription in readme file instructions bellow (exists a form example.xml to refference inside of the plugin folder)

-- for components you can choose between "ADMINISTRATOR or SITE template override" and "ADMINISTRATOR or SITE system templates" (in this case: for admin system create administrator/template/system/forms/com_componentname/your.xml and for site system create template/system/forms/com_componentname/your.xml).
-If you choose "ADMINISTRATOR or SITE template override": for admin override template create administrator/template/your_default_template/html/com_componentname/forms/your.xml and for site template override create template/your_default_template/html/com_componentname/forms/your.xml
+- for components you can choose between "ADMINISTRATOR or SITE template override" and "ADMINISTRATOR or SITE system templates" (in this case: for admin system create administrator/templates/system/forms/com_componentname/your.xml and for site system create templates/system/forms/com_componentname/your.xml).
+If you choose "ADMINISTRATOR or SITE template override": for admin override template create administrator/template/your_default_templates/html/com_componentname/forms/your.xml and for site template override create template/syour_default_template/html/com_componentname/forms/your.xml

+- for modules you can choose between "SITE template override" and "SITE system templates" (in this case: for site system templates create templates/system/forms/com_componentname/your.xml).
+If you choose "SITE template override": for site template override create templates/your_default_template/html/mod_modulename/your.xml

 - Install and enable the plugin